AdobeDocs/adobeio-events/intro/webhook_docs_intro.md

 2. Give the webhook a name and description.
 As the webhook URL, fill in the URL provided by ngrok, but change the protocol to `https`; for example,  `https://7971bf3e.ngrok.io`.

    Select the event delivery method -
-     - **One at a time** - Select this option to receieve one event at a time
+     - **One at a time** - Select this option to receive one event at a time
      - **Batch** - Select this option to receive multiple events together

    Also, check the boxes for the three available event types: Creative Cloud Asset Deleted, Updated, and Created.